JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7890 days**.

-And here is a just a random fact -  **66% of wedding cards are hand delivered by people**.
+And here is a just a random fact -  **Oral-B is a combination of oral hygiene and the letter B, which stands for the word better**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)